 Graduate and professional studies at William & Mary produce exceptional, ethical and inspiring leaders and scholars.
 We’ve taken everything that’s distinctive about a W&M undergraduate education—small classes, world-class facilities, close relationships with faculty—and made it even more hands-on, more personalized, and more focused on concrete professional and academic goals.

 In Arts & Sciences, graduate students in ten departments and programs work alongside mentors on research projects and internships noted for innovation and real-world significance.

 William & Mary enjoys active partnerships with the region’s leading research facilities and resources, such as the Colonial Williamsburg Foundation, the Thomas Jefferson National Accelerator Facility, the Omohundro Institute of Early American History and Culture, and the Virginia Space Grant Consortium.

-The Mason School of Business offers a full-time MBA program, a Master of Accounting program and Master of Business Analytics program.
-In addition, the school offers an Executive MBA and Flex MBA, both designed for working professionals.
+The Raymond A. Mason School of Business offers a a full-time MBA program, a Master of Accounting program and Master of Business Analytics program.
+In addition, the school offers an Executive MBA, Flex MBA and an Online MBA, all designed for working professionals.
 Students get a personalized, experience-based business education partnering with faculty and executives in real-time, real-world business cases.

 William & Mary Law School is the oldest in the country, offering five advanced degrees and boasting the most technologically advanced courtroom in the world.

 The School of Marine Science at our 40-acre Gloucester Point campus is a living laboratory of inland marshes, tidewater bays and open ocean, ready to be explored on one of the school’s 40 vessels.

 And the School of Education offers a fully-integrated approach to advanced teacher, counselor, school psychologist and administrator training, producing professionals who are equipped with the emotional, intellectual and leadership skills to bring about positive change in our nation’s schools and communities.

 Find out more about graduate studies in Arts & Sciences: